Improved Extended Regular Expression Matching: The Improved Algorithm

 \subsection{Clustering}

 Let $R$ be an extended regular expression of length $m$ containing $k$ extended operators.
 We will use a clustering of the parse tree $T(R)$ into $O(k)$ node-disjoint clusters such that each cluster contains at most one node labeled with an extended operator.
-Similar clustering techniques (also called \emph{modules}) are used in previous solutions~\cite{Yamamoto2001, YM2003}.
+While clustering techniques (also called \emph{modules}) are also in previous solutions~\cite{Yamamoto2001, YM2003}, our use of clustering in combination with match graphs and finite automaton simulation is new and differs significantly from previous approaches.

 We define the set of \emph{extended nodes} $P$ to be the subset of nodes $v$ in $T(R)$ such that (i) $v$ is labeled by an extended operator or (ii) $v$ is the lowest common ancestor of two nodes that are labeled by an extended operator.
 The edges in $T(R)$ from a node $p$ in $P$ to any children of $p$ are \emph{external edges} and all other edges are \emph{internal edges}.
-Deleting all external edges partitions $T(R)$ into node-disjoint subtrees, that we call \emph{clusters}, and the set of all these clusters is the \emph{cluster partition} $CS$ of $T(R)$.
+Deleting all external edges partitions $T(R)$ into node-disjoint subtrees that we call \emph{clusters}, and the set of all these clusters is the \emph{cluster partition} $CS$ of $T(R)$.
 Contracting all internal edges induces a \emph{macro tree}, where each cluster is represented by a single node.
-We will use standard tree terminology on the macro tree and refer to clusters as child clusters, internal clusters, parent clusters, child clusters, etc. We can construct the clustering in a bottom-up traversal of $T(R)$ in $O(m)$ time.
+We will use standard tree terminology on the macro tree and refer to clusters as child clusters, internal clusters, parent clusters, leaf clusters, etc. We can construct the clustering in a bottom-up traversal of $T(R)$ in $O(m)$ time.
 See Figure~\ref{fig:clustered_tree} for an illustration.